Cam Ward (American football): Early life

-Cameron Anthony Ward was born on May 25, 2002, in the West Columbia–Angleton, Texas area.
-His father, Calvin works in the energy industry, and his mother, Patrice, is a special education teacher and former high school basketball coach.
+Cameron Anthony Ward was born on May 25, 2002, in West Columbia, Texas.
+His father, Calvin, works in the energy industry, and his mother, Patrice, is a special education teacher and former high school basketball coach.
 Ward has three siblings.

 Ward attended Columbia High School and played basketball and football.
 As a junior, he completed 72 of 124 passes for 1,070 yards and seven touchdowns for the Columbia football team.
 As a senior, Ward averaged only 12 pass attempts per game due to playing in Columbia's Wing T offense.
 He threw for just 948 yards and 8 touchdowns during his last year in high school.
 Ward committed to play at the University of the Incarnate Word in San Antonio, one of only two schools to offer Ward a scholarship for that season, the other being Texas Southern University.
 Some FBS teams showed interest in Ward, but ultimately chose not to offer him a scholarship as they were already committed to their pursuit of higher-ranked quarterback prospects.
 Due to the system that Ward played under, few knew who he was, and Ward entered college as a zero-star recruit or as an unknown and unlisted recruit on all major recruiting sites as a result.